Qbtech and The AHSN Network Receive Health Service Journal Partnership Award

 About HSJ Partnership Awards

-The HSJ Partnership Awards celebrate the most effective partnerships with the NHS and highlight the benefits which working with the private and third sectors can bring to patients and NHS organisations.
+The HSJ Partnership Awards celebrate the most effective partnerships with the NHS and highlight the benefits which working with the private and third sectors can bring to patients and NHS organizations.

 About HSJ